uc-chilupyr/it3038c-scripts/Project3/README.md

 python3 main.py
 ```

-Before running it is important to install the requried module for the API requests and for BeautifulSoup
+Before running it is important to install the requried module for the API requests and for BeautifulSoup which I used for the data.

 So to install type the following
 ```bash